Case Study: An Indigenous Nation

 Engage

 A case study is a detailed examination of a single thing in order to understand a complex matter and to make generalizations.
-In this lesson, you will learn about some of the Indian tribes that live in Texas to this day.
+In this lesson, you will learn about some of the indigenous nations that live in Texas to this day.
 You will prepare a written report and you will make an oral presentation.

 Objectives

-• Research an Indian tribe remaining in Texas.
+• Research an indigenous nation living in Texas.

 • Prepare a written report and an oral presentation.

-The U.S. federal government publishes a list of officially recognized Indian tribes living in each state.
-How many recognized tribes do you think are living in Texas today?
+The U.S. federal government publishes a list of officially recognized indigenous tribal nations living in each state.
+How many recognized indigenous tribal nations do you think are living in Texas today?

 A) 0